-The ever-changing health care industry needs qualified leaders who combine a systemic view of health care with the strategic and analytical capabilities of an MBA.
-As the health care industry undergoes continued transformation and ongoing reform, this evolving field represents one of the fastest-growing sectors in the economy, making it one of the most attractive career options for MBA degree graduates.
+The ever-changing health care industry needs qualified leaders who can combine a systemic view of health care with the strategic and analytical capabilities of an MBA grad.
+As the health care industry undergoes continued transformation and reform, this field represents one of the fastest-growing sectors in the economy, making it one of the most attractive career options for MBA degree graduates.

 Benedictine's MBA in Health Administration online demonstrates how financial, operations, and marketing activities are applied to health organizations such as hospitals, clinics, pharmaceutical companies, home health care providers, and other health care settings.
 As a graduate of the MBA Health Care Administration concentration, you will be prepared to assume a leadership role in health care administration and make an important contribution to better patient care.
 With this advanced degree, you will have the capabilities to work either as a specialist in charge of a specific clinical department or as a generalist who manages an entire facility or system.

-The Health Care Administration concentration requires three concentration-specific courses (choose from four course options) in addition to your foundation and managerial coursework for a total of 64 credit hours.
+The Health Care Administration concentration requires three concentration-specific courses (choose from four course options) in addition to your foundation and managerial coursework for a total of 17 courses.

 - MPH 602 Public Health Systems